Skip to main content

 Gliglish

-Gliglish is an AI language learning app that you can access for free for 10 minutes (50 messages) a day.
-Or you can sign up for the paid version of Gliglish, which features up to 20 hours of conversation a month.
-It does offer some features within the chat, like translations and corrections of dialogue, grammar feedback, and more.
-(That said, many other AI language learning apps offer these, too.)
+Gliglish is an AI language learning app powered by the same technology behind ChatGPT that you can access for free for 10 minutes (up to 50 messages) a day.
+Or you can sign up for the paid version of Gliglish, which features more conversation time and additional features.
+It offers translations and corrections of dialogue, grammar feedback, and more.

 The pros